Notice of Employment Opportunity: Wild Stew Field Crew Member

-Projects will take place in remote locations across the state involving a wide variety of basic trail maintenance to re-construction; extensive tread work to include re-benching and rockwork; removal of down trees with the use of crosscut saws; removal and control of invasive plants with the use of chainsaws and application of herbicides; trail condition assessments using Arc collector and other mapping software.
+Projects will take place in remote locations across the state involving a wide variety of basic trail maintenance to re-construction; extensive tread work to include re-benching and rockwork; removal of down trees with the use of crosscut saws; removal and control of invasive plants with the use of chainsaws and application of herbicides; trail condition assessments using Arc Collector/Field Maps and other mapping software.

 Essential Accountabilities and Functions: